The challenge facing schools and pupils

 Cruse also has information and advice for parents and guardians

 Many children and young people already experience challenging home environments.
 These challenging circumstances will likely have been amplified by the measures in place to control the pandemic.
 Others will be facing challenging home experiences for the first time.
 These might include, but are not limited to:

 Financial concerns, e.g. loss of employment for parents and guardians

 Worry about relatives who are key workers and continuing to work

 Insecure housing, e.g. those living in residential care, hostels or refuges.

-The scale of the challenge isn’t yet clear, but with domestic violence charity Refuge reporting a 700% increase in calls to their helpline and 900 counselling calls to ChildLine about coronavirus made before mid-March, it is likely that significantly increased pastoral care resources will be required well beyond the initial return to school process.
+The scale of the challenge isn’t yet clear, but with domestic violence charity Refuge reporting a 700% increase in calls to their helpline, it is likely that significantly increased pastoral care resources will be required well beyond the pandemic.

-As the lockdown period the lockdown period has extended across the end of term and into the summer holidays, the usual preparation that would be done with all pupils for their transition to the next school year will be lacking.
-This will be particularly challenging for children who were starting school, moving from primary to secondary school, and those who are leaving school.
+As pupils’ education continues to be affected by the pandemic, with various restrictions in place, the usual preparation that would be done with pupils transitioning to the next school term or year will be lacking.
+This will be particularly challenging for thosemoving from primary to secondary school, those moving into exams years and those preparing to leave school.